 Maryland law places responsibility for child support on both parents based on their relative ability to pay.
 The state favors parents sharing child custody after a separation or divorce.
 Whenever possible, we help our clients negotiate agreements that govern these important parenting responsibilities, but we also use all available legal remedies needed to enforce our clients’ rights.
 We stand ready to assist with:

 We help our clients come up with creative and agreeable solutions to custody, support and other parenting disputes, standing ready to advocate for their rights in court where a negotiated favorable outcome cannot be achieved.

 The lawyers at Haspel, McLeod & Drawbaugh, P.C. represent individuals and families throughout Frederick, Montgomery, Washington and Howard counties in all types of family law matters.
-To schedule your free initial consultation in Frederick or Rockville, call us at 301-631-0592 or contact us online.
+To schedule your initial consultation in Frederick or Rockville, call us at 301-631-0592 or contact us online.